benoitballester/inserm-ML-workshop-266/README.md

 If you have an Nvidia GPU, then you must install CUDA and cuDNN libraries.
 See: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html https://developer.nvidia.com/cudnn
-Beaware that you should check the compatibility between your graphic card and the versions of CUDA and cuDNN you want to install.
+Be aware that you should check the compatibility between your graphic card and the versions of CUDA and cuDNN you want to install.
 This is a bit tricky!

 If you don't have an Nvidia GPU, you can use the CPU, which will be slower for deep learning computations.